 I have come to find out that hunters actually found their tails on their Dachshunds to be helpful and would use them as leverage to pull their dogs out of holes or burrows that they may have gotten stuck in while hunting.

 The other reason why hunters left their dog’s tail long was to help them see their dog in the long grass.
 As their Dachshunds hunted and sniffed through the long grass their long tails would wag and move the grass back and forth and it would help their owner tell where they were.

 Do Dachshunds have curled tails?

 Dachshunds do not have curly or curled tails.
 Their tails are long and straight and should arc up slightly.
-If your Dachshund has a kink or curl in their tail it could be a sign of a genetic flaw or an injury.
+If your Dachshund has a kink or curl in its tail it could be a sign of a genetic flaw or an injury.

 If your Dachshund’s tail curls up and over its body or it has a curly tail this could be a sign that your Dachshund might not be purebred.
 A purebred Dachshund will have a long straight tail that extends out from its body and slightly curves upwards.